dunalduck0/azure_pim/README.md

 It is possible to change 'start_time' to schedule your PIMs in a future time.
 For example, to activate msrresrchvc every 8 hours so that your jobs in queue would not lose PIM during waiting.
 But check with your VC admin for permission.

 ## Grant active roles
 All AML workspaces need keyless access to storage accounts now.
 Assume you have a AzureML workspace "myworkspace" and a storage account "mystorage".
 If you have "Owner" or "User Access Administrator" role over mystorage, you can give myworkspace read/write permission over mystorage.
 To do so, you create a JSON line file task.jsonl as follows and run assign.py with it.
+You can have more than one task in task.jsonl.

 ```
 task.jsonl: